Red Kangaroo The Biggest Kangaroo?

 Photo: Red Kangaroo Habitat Map

-Red kangaroos live in the arid and semi-arid parts of the Australian Outback.
+Red kangaroos live in arid and semi-arid environments of the Australian Outback.
 They prefer open plains, scrublands, grasslands, and deserts with sufficient vegetation to provide shade and shelter from the hot sun.
 It typically has a home range of approximately 64sq kilometres but will travel further in times of scarcity.
 The areas red kangaroo inhabit have increased since European settlement due to the clearing of large extents of woodland for livestock and agriculture, thus creating new grazing spaces that these kangaroos like.

 Red Kangaroo Diet What Do Red Kangaroos Eat?